ModDota/moddota.github.io/_articles/abilities/making-any-ability-use-charges.md

 date: 28.12.2015
 ---

+# Making any ability use charges

 A guide/snippet which will help you to make any ability use charges like Shrapnel or Stone Caller.

-First, add save this [file](https://gist.github.com/DoctorGester/1939e277e677e9394924) with a name "modifier_charges.lua" to your vscripts folder (or any subfolder inside of it)
+First, save this [file](https://gist.github.com/DoctorGester/1939e277e677e9394924) with a name "modifier_charges.lua" to your vscripts folder (or any subfolder inside of it)

 Then, add an initialization line to your addon_game_mode.lua: